 Upcoming Events & Programs

-View the upcoming Winter 2025 Brochure here:
+View the upcoming Spring 2025 Brochure here:

-ZOOM: Thursday, March 6, 2025 / 6 PM Central Time
+Date/Time: Thursday, March 13, 6 PM Central

 ZOOM: Thursday, March 20, 7 PM Central

-Understanding the Christ Event, with Rev. Robert McCluskey
+Part 1: Understanding the Christ Event, with Rev. Robert McCluskey

 Before the Council of Nicea and the authoritative vision of Paul of Tarsus, new believers in the Jesus movement struggled to understand just what had taken place, ontologically, with the appearance of Jesus of Nazareth.